cyc9805/cyc9805.github.io/_posts/2022-04-12-Inception-v4,Inception-ResNet-and-the Impact-of-Residual-Connections-on-Learning.md

 ![](/assets/image/paper-review2-1.png){: width="30%" height="30%"}{: .center}

-- Previous inception networks tend to be very conservative about changing the architectural choices, and had
+- Previous inception networks tend to be very conservative about changing the architectural choices, and had various forms among structures.
 - Inception-v4 tackled the problems that previous inception networks had by making uniform choices for the inception blocks.

 #### Stem